ocaml/dune/doc/dune-files.rst

 generators or preprocessors require feedback from the compilation phase.
 As a result they must be applied in stages as follows:

-- first stage of code geneneration
+- first stage of code generation
 - dependency analysis
 - second step of code generation in parallel with compilation